by Rajan P. Parrikar

 The komal dhaivat of Basant is abandoned.
 Both rishabs are employed, the komal as shown above is the Basanti contribution, the shuddha, for the most part, in the tar saptak in Kedaric fashion.
 A recording Mallikarjun Mansur‘s mehfil illustrates these ideas in spectacular fashion: attara sugandha.

-A musical spectacle of the legendary Atrauli-Jaipur ladies from Goa follows.
+A musical spectacle of the iconic Atrauli-Jaipur ladies from Goa follows.
 Their cheek by jowl placement offers an instructive experience as they erect Alladiya Khan’s citadel from the ground up stamping it with the imprimatur of their own intensely individual personality.

 Master Krishnarao is not a familiar name today to those living outside Maharashtra and Goa.
 Krishna Phulambrikar’s exceptional talents cut a wide range of artistic activity – a vocalist proficient in stage as well as classical music, a repository of ragas especially of the aprachalita kind, a composer for stage and film music, an actor, teacher and author.
 His primary guru in music was Bhaskarbuwa Bakhale.
 Master Krishnarao’s recipe for Basanti Kedar shows the relative roles of Basant and Kedar reversed from the Atrauli-Jaipur conception.
 Here the Basant presence is significant and Kedar is injected via P D M, SR, S.